 Each instructor’s class is shaped by their unique academic and personal experience with mindfulness and yoga.
 Read about each of our Mindful Moments instructors under PROGRAM FACILITATORS.

-Mindful Moments is CCR-eligible if you participate in 10 sessions and complete a reflection.
-Search “Personal Mindfulness Practice for Wellbeing” in the CCR Opportunity Directory.
+Mindful Moments is CCR-eligible if you participate in 18 sessions and complete a reflection.
+Register to participate.

 If you’re interested in learning how to facilitate mindfulness for your peers visit MindFIT Training Program.